scalameta/metals/docs/contributors/getting-started.md

 tail -f ~/.cache/metals/lsp.trace.json
 ```

-The traces are very verbose so it is recommended to delete the files if you are
+The traces are very verbose so it's recommended to delete the files if you are
 not interested in debugging the JSON communication.